Langchain vs Langgraph: 2026 Guide

 Does LangGraph prove to be more difficult to learn?

-Which is superior to the production systems?
+Which is superior for production systems?